High-quality, free Gutenberg themes for WordPress

 Check out the Shapely demo site over at Colorlib!

 WordPress developer Anders Norén is quite well-known in the WordPress community for his by now 20 free WordPress themes!
 He has created the Fukusawa theme a few years ago already but the theme has been updated for Gutenberg.
-It has almost exclusively five star reviews despite the long time it’s online.
+It has almost exclusively five-star reviews despite the long time it’s been online.

 As you would expect from a highly-visual theme, Fukusawa supports high-resolution Retina screens and also posts formats for image galleries and videos.

 Do you want to create a minimalist photo blog?
 Fukusawa by Anders Norén is your best friend!
 The best thing about it is that it’s still a bit of a dark horse despite being online since 2014.
 With only 10k+ active installations globally you won’t find blogs looking like yours every day.

 Check out the Fukusawa theme demo on Anders’ website or download it right away.